 - SME loans – This loan is welcomed for large women-led enterprises that need capital to explore new markets or try out proven business models.

 - Asset financing loan – Both new and exciting women-led businesses can apply for asset financing loans to buy machines, tools, land and other tangible factors of production to try out business.

-- Chama Loan – And definitely, women in Chammas and other formal or informal groups have been considered for a loan at Kenya Women Finance Trust (KWFT).
+- Chama Loan – And definitely, women in Chammas and other formal or informal groups have been considered for a loan at KWFT.
 This loan type helps organised women meet their intended goals.

 2. Emergency loans

 Whenever women face an emergency, it can be psychologically devasting and also financially draining.

 So, at Kenya Women Finance Trust (KWFT), women have been considered in times of accident s, drought, poor harvests, burglary, loss of animals and any other unforeseen emergency to women.